-For Intermission’s 2020 Retreats, the type of yoga we will explore is Kula Flow, a vinyasa (flow-style) yoga with an emphasis on creativity and alignment, guided by and flowing with the breath.
-Both Tiffany and Giulia have strong backgrounds in anatomy, conscious embodiment, biomechanics, and injury prevention, all of which intersect with the requirements of being active practicing, performing musicians.
+For Intermission’s 2024 Retreat, the type of yoga we will explore is vinyasa (flow-style) yoga with an emphasis on creativity and alignment, guided by and flowing with the breath.
+Our instructors have strong backgrounds in anatomy, conscious embodiment, biomechanics, and injury prevention, all of which intersect with the requirements of being active practicing, performing musicians.

-Tiffany and Giulia teach in two ways: first, prioritizing the safety of the human body, ensuring longevity within one’s yoga practice as well as overall health and wellness.
+Chloë and Katy prioritize the safety of the human body, ensuring longevity within one’s yoga practice as well as overall health and wellness.
 Because of their in-depth knowledge of the way muscles work, they emphasize constructive movements, joint angles, and bone alignment, and encourage students to take responsibility for their bodies.
-Furthermore, they understand that each body is different — our bodies are an accumulation of all of the things that we do and don't do in life — so Tiffany and Giulia teach to each individual body, making them uniquely qualified to instruct musicians (many whom have spent their entire lives literally growing around their instruments!).
-Tiffany and Giulia are able to modify postures and instructions for injuries, muscle weakness or overdevelopment, instability, or any other specifications, dispelling the myth that yoga is only for a specific body type or that postures should look a certain way.
+Furthermore, they understand that each body is different — our bodies are an accumulation of all of the things that we do and don't do in life — so our instructors teach to each individual body, making them uniquely qualified to instruct musicians (many whom have spent their entire lives literally growing around their instruments!).
+They are able to modify postures and instructions for injuries, muscle weakness or overdevelopment, instability, or any other specifications, dispelling the myth that yoga is only for a specific body type or that postures should look a certain way.

 Regardless of your yoga experience level, state of physical fitness, or musical instrument/discipline, you will be able to find your place and peace within this thoughtful, healing practice.